iotaledger/hornet/documentation/docs/post_installation/run_as_a_verifier.md

 3. Run your Hornet verifier node and let it validate receipts.

-:::info
+:::note

-We recommend that you use a load balanced endpoint to multiple legacy nodes for `receipts.validator.api.address` in order to obtain high availability.
+We recommend that you use a load balanced endpoint to multiple legacy nodes for `receipts.validator.api.address` to obtain high availability.

 :::

-After this, if your verifier node panics because of an invalid receipt, it is clear that a one of the produced receipts is not valid.
+After this, if your verifier node panics because of an invalid receipt, it is clear that one of the produced receipts is not valid.
 In this case, as a verifier node operator, you are invited to inform the community and the IOTA Foundation of your findings.
 This is, by the way, the same result as when the Coordinator issues a milestone, which diverges from a consistent ledger state.